carstenSpraener/upe/README.md

 UPE is a framework that allows to implement the most parts of an application in a portable, scalable and testable way.
 The intention is to make your expensive business code free from UI technologies, backend technologies or other rapidly changing frameworks.
-This is achived by:
+This is achieved by:

 * Providing a framework that has a very flat dependency graph
 * Providing structures to build reusable components
-* A programming model independent of the runtime environment
+* A single threaded programming model independent of the runtime environment
 * As a side product the application is highly testable

 __At the moment there is no Getting Started.__